John Barton (theologian)

 John Barton FBA (born 17 June 1948) is a British Anglican priest and biblical scholar.
 From 1991 to 2014, he was the Oriel and Laing Professor of the Interpretation of Holy Scripture at the University of Oxford and a Fellow of Oriel College.
 In addition to his academic career, he has been an ordained and serving priest in the Church of England since 1973.

 His research interests and extensive publications have been in the areas of the Old Testament prophets, the biblical canon, biblical interpretation, and Old Testament theology.
 From 2010 to 2013, he researched Ethics in Ancient Israel, having been funded by a Leverhulme Major Research Fellowship.
 Barton is a foreign member of the Norwegian Academy of Science and Letters and has been a Fellow of the British Academy since 2007.

 As of 2013, he continued to assist in services and other activities in the parish of Abingdon, in which he resides.

 Early life and education

 John Barton was born on 17 June 1948 in London, England.
 He was educated at Latymer Upper School, a private school in Hammersmith, London.
-He studied theology at Keble College, Oxford, graduating with a Bachelor of Arts (BA) degree in 1969: as per tradition, his BA was promoted to a Master of Arts (MA Oxon) degree in 1973.
+He studied theology at Keble College, Oxford, graduating with a Bachelor of Arts (BA) degree in 1969: as per tradition, his BA was promoted to a Master of Arts (MA) degree in 1973.

 He moved to Merton College, Oxford, to undertake postgraduate research, and completed his Doctor of Philosophy (DPhil) degree in 1974.
 His doctoral thesis was titled The Relation of God to Ethics in the Eighth Century Prophets.
 He was awarded a Doctor of Letters (DLitt) degree, a higher doctorate, by the University of Oxford in 1988.